monte-language/monte/docs/source/intro.rst

     def u := '☃'

+Characters are permitted to be adorable.

 String
 ~~~~~~

 Strings are objects with built-in methods and capabilities, rather than
 character arrays.
-Monte's strings are always unicode, like Python3 (but unlike
+Monte's strings are always Unicode, like Python 3 (but
-Python2).
+unlike Python 2).
 Strings are always surrounded by double-quotes (`"`).

 .. code-block:: monte